-Pittsburgh Steelers trending upwards with five-game win streak
+Pittsburgh Steelers trending upwards with six-game win streak

 By Kalika Mehta